-- 1. The Grants Officer will effectuate the unilateral termination and/or administrative closeout of: - a. expired and unexpired awards pending closeout where the recipient is no longer in existence; and - b. expired awards pending closeout where the recipient is in existence, but unresponsive to operating unit notifications and attempts to contact. - 2.
-The unilateral termination and/or administrative closeout applies to recipients which are materially non-compliant with the terms and conditions of the award.
-In such cases, the Grants Officer should take appropriate enforcement action in accordance with 2 CFR § 200.344 (Closeout), the terms and conditions of the award, Chapter 11 of this Manual, and operating unit policy.
-Once an active award is terminated, such an award may become subject to this procedure. - 3.
-The unilateral termination and/or administrative closeout procedure does not apply to recipients that are a party to an active bankruptcy case which, in accordance with Chapter 4 of this Manual should be coordinated with the OGC General Litigation Division through FALD.
-The OGC General
+1. The Grants Officer will effectuate the unilateral termination and/or administrative closeout of:

+a. expired and unexpired awards pending closeout where the recipient is no longer in existence; and b. expired awards pending closeout where the recipient is in existence, but unresponsive to operating unit notifications and attempts to contact.

+2. The unilateral termination and/or administrative closeout applies to recipients which are materially non-compliant with the terms and conditions of the award.
+In such cases, the Grants Officer should take appropriate enforcement action in accordance with 2 CFR § 200.340 (Termination), 2 CFR § 200.344 (Closeout), the terms and conditions of the award, Chapter 11 of this Manual, and operating unit policy.
+Once an active award is terminated, the DOC or pass-through entity and recipient or subrecipient remain responsible for compliance with this procedure.
+See 2 CFR § 200.340(d).

-Litigation Division (through FALD) should also be consulted where a recipient is dissolved or reorganized upon an order of the U.S. Bankruptcy Court.
+3. The unilateral termination and/or administrative closeout procedure does not apply to recipients that are a party to an active bankruptcy case which, in accordance with Chapter 4 of this Manual should be coordinated with the OGC General Litigation Division through FALD.
+The OGC General Litigation Division (through FALD) should also be consulted where a recipient is dissolved or reorganized upon an order of the U.S. Bankruptcy Court.